FlowFuse/website/src/node-red/getting-started/editor/header.md

 ## Main Menu

-right after the user profile at the right-hand corner you will see the menu icon. by clicking on it will open the list of options that makes Node-RED work easy.
+Right after the user profile, you will see the menu icon at the right-hand corner.
+Clicking on it will open the list of options that make working with Node-RED.

 Following are the option available in the main menu